 - Then, soak a thick paper towel in the solution and wrap it around the affected area.
 Leave the towel on for 5-7 minutes to break down the mineral deposits.

 - Next, remove the paper towel from the faucet and thoroughly rinse it with water.
 Then, use a soft clean cloth to dry off the chrome surface.

-- Then, use a chelate-based agent, such as dish or laundry detergent, to remove additional lime scale stains from your chrome surfaces.
+- Then, use a chelate-based agent, such as a dish or laundry detergent, to remove additional limescale stains from your chrome surfaces.

-- Lastly, use an acid-based cleaner with diluted hydrochloric acid to remove more stubborn stains that still remain.
+- Lastly, use an acid-based cleaner with dilute hydrochloric acid to remove more stubborn stains that still remain.